 We loved this little boat too!
 As the shade came over we enjoyed our afternoon snack on this boat, it moves back and forth with your body movement and has little cup holders on the tables.
 There are lots of spots too around the park to sit down and enjoy lunch or a snack.

-And the other awesome feature of this park is the Flying Fox!
+The other awesome feature of this park is the Flying Fox!
 It has two cables, and one has a seat with a harness which is great for younger or disabled children.

-We were really impressed with the all ability features of this playground, with swings and play equipment suitable for wheelchairs, the harnessed seat on the flying fox, and there are also signs around the park that teach children sign language.. my 7yo absolutely loved reading them all and showing me how to sign words.
+We were really impressed with the all ability features of this playground, with swings and play equipment suitable for wheelchairs, the harnessed seat on the flying fox, and there are also signs around the park that teach children sign language.
+My 7yo absolutely loved reading them all and showing me how to sign words.